-Our study joins a body of literature that documents the ability of tadpole grazing to reduce algal resources and influence community composition, though our results also support the general conclusion that the effects of tadpoles as grazers vary by species, habitat, and site (Alford 1999).
+Our study adds to the body of literature that documents the ability of tadpole grazing to reduce algal resources and influence community composition, though our results also support the general conclusion that the effects of tadpoles as grazers vary by species, habitat, and site (Alford 1999).
 Many studies that have found tadpole grazing effects have also highlighted factors that can reduce the impact of tadpoles at longer time scales, larger spatial scales, and when considering community composition.
-As a starting point for comparison, we observed tadpole driven reductions in algal abundance of up to 80% in our enclosures and approximately 50% in our mesocosms but saw large between- and within-lake variation in grazing quotients and effect sizes.
-In northern California ponds, the grazing effects of Rana aurora (Northern red-legged frog) tadpoles depend on the seasonal abundance of tadpoles; here, tadpoles reduced filamentous algae up to two orders of magnitude in enclosures in ponds until the cohort metamorphosed (several weeks); this release of grazing pressure and subsequent increase in algal abundance and shift in dominant algal taxa mirrored growth and succession occurring simultaneously in the ponds outside the enclosures (Dickman 1968).
-Because R. muscosa and R. sierrae tadpoles overwinter (at least once) and don’t metamorphose within one season, we don’t anticipate that a similar phenomena would be observed in Sierra lakes, and the long-term presence of these tadpoles could help maintain community structure and delay succession.
-With respect to the spatial scale over which tadpole grazing may have measurable impacts, (Rana clamitans, green frogs) in experimental enclosures at ambient densities reduced algal abundance 30-40% over three weeks (Holomuzki 1998), but the enclosures eliminated natural variation in how tadpoles use littoral space.
-Rana clamitans tadpoles – and many other tadpole species including R. muscosa and R. sierrae – tend to aggregate where and when water temperature peaks, e.g. in shallow water areas at midday.
+In this study, we observed tadpole-driven reductions in algal abundance of up to 80% in enclosures and approximately 50% in mesocosms but saw large between- and within-lake variation in grazing quotients and effect sizes.
+In northern California ponds, the grazing effects of Rana aurora (Northern red-legged frog) tadpoles depend on the seasonal abundance of tadpoles, which reduced filamentous algae up to two orders of magnitude in pond enclosures until the cohort metamorphosed (after several weeks).
+This release of grazing pressure and subsequent increase in algal abundance and shift in dominant algal taxa mirrored growth and succession occurring simultaneously in the ponds outside the enclosures (Dickman 1968).
+Because R. muscosa and R. sierrae tadpoles overwinter (at least once) and so take more than one season to metamorphose, we do not expect similar phenomenon in Sierra Nevada lakes, or that the long-term presence of these tadpoles could help maintain community structure and delay succession.

+Tadpole grazing impacts are likely also limited by spatial scale.
+Green frogs (Rana clamitans) in experimental enclosures at ambient densities reduced algal abundance 30-40% over three weeks (Holomuzki 1998), but the enclosures eliminated natural variation in how tadpoles use littoral space.
+Rana clamitans tadpoles – and many other tadpole species including R. muscosa and R. sierrae – tend to aggregate where and when water temperature peaks, e.g. in shallow water areas at midday (same citation?).
 Holomuzki (1998) suggested that the observed grazer effects were likely to be constrained to those patches on shorelines where tadpoles aggregated, and thus unlikely to be observed at the whole lake scale.

-Lastly, species composition can influence the consequences of tadpole grazing for a community.
-In northern California rivers, foothill yellow-legged frogs tadpoles (Rana boylii) in river enclosures at densities similar to those we see in Sierra lake littoral zones reduced epiphytic diatom abundance by 56%, and removal of those diatoms facilitates filamentous algal growth by 72% (Kupferberg 1997a); these tadpoles also reduced detrital abundance by 85%.
+Species composition can also influence the community consequences of tadpole grazing.
+In northern California, foothill yellow-legged frog (Rana boylii) tadpoles in river enclosures at densities similar to those we see in Sierra Nevada lake littoral zones reduced epiphytic diatom abundance by 56%, and removal of those diatoms facilitated filamentous algal growth by 72%; these tadpoles also reduced detrital abundance by 85% (Kupferberg 1997a).
 Those direct and indirect grazing effects may be strong but that strength is partly a result of community composition: edible diatoms grow on filamentous algae and surrounding forests input plentiful detritus.
 By comparison, mountain yellow-legged frogs have relatively fewer potential pathways to shape the community because filamentous algae (or other vegetation) and allochthonous detritus are rare in the littoral zones of many Sierra Nevada lakes.